 Israel-Hamas conflict reaches Oscars red carpet as Hollywood stars wear red pins in support of cease-fire

-The Israel-Hamas war reached the red carpet of the Academy Awards on Sunday as Hollywood stars and others donned pins in support of Palestinian causes on the Oscars red carpet.
+The Israel-Hamas war reached the red carpet of the Academy Awards on Sunday as Hollywood stars and others donned pins in support of Palestinian people on the Oscars red carpet.

 Singer Billie Eilish and her brother Finneas O'Connell both wore red Artists4Ceasefire pins.
 Artists4Ceasefire has asked President Biden and Congress to call for an immediate de-escalation and cease-fire in Gaza and Israel.